 The upgrade of existing reticulation is planned in terms of priorities as determined in the IDP, as per the Sewerage Master Plan, by Council and Civil Engineering Services.
-Major achievements for the past financial year includes the completion of the Carolina Bulk Sewer and the commissioning thereof.
-The construction of the bulk Sewer to Southern Paarl, phase 3 is underway and includes the section through the Arboretum in Paarl.
+Major achievements for the past financial year include the completion of the Carolina bulk sewer and the commissioning thereof.
+The construction of the bulk sewer to Southern Paarl, phase 3 is under way and includes the section through the Arboretum in Paarl.

-The main challenge in this regard is to obtain sufficient funding to upgrade and maintain the existing sewer networks in Paarl, Hermon, Gouda, Saron and

-Wellington.
-Rehabilitation and maintenance of the existing infrastructure is critical to ensure the sustainability of the existing infrastructure.
+The main challenge in this regard is to obtain sufficient funding to upgrade and maintain the existing sewer networks in Paarl, Hermon, Gouda, Saron and Wellington.
+Rehabilitation and maintenance of the existing infrastructure are critical to ensure the sustainability of the existing infrastructure.